emmanueltouzery/agitator.nvim/README.md

 The time machine allows you to see the history of a single file through time.
 It opens a new read-only window, where you can navigate through past versions of the file and view their contents.
-Details about the currently displayed version appear in the vim statusline.
+Details about the currently displayed version appear in a popup window.

 * `git_time_machine()`